TomaszGolaszewski/Tomasz_Empire_20022/README.md

 **Project still under development**

 ### Last changes:
-v0.9.8 - 08.01.2023
+v0.9.9 - 15.01.2023

-* Further optimisation of the unit drawing method;
+* New animation for units when stopped and dead;
-* Fixes in naval units' sprites.
+* New sprites for naval units.